Encapsulated O-Rings | FEP & PFA Seals Manufactured in the USA

 Encapsulated O-Ring Tolerances (Critical Engineering Considerations)

-Encapsulated O-ring tolerances are one of the most misunderstood aspects of sealing design—and a common source of failure in critical applications.
+Encapsulated O-ring tolerances are one of the most misunderstood aspects of sealing design—and a common source of confusion in critical applications.
 Encapsulated O-rings are not molded components—they are precision-cut assemblies.

 As a result, tolerances are governed by material behavior, thermal expansion, and manufacturing method rather than traditional molded O-ring standards.